retorillo/live2d-utils/README.md

 ## Extentions

+### Comment `#`

+Following text after `#` will be always removed on layer name.

+Note that, if its name is completely starting with #, such a layer will be removed from final output.
+See "Forcely removing".

 ### Auto splitting to LR `:`

 If name of layer or layer set starting with `:`, it will be split to left and right layers. (eg. eye-l, eye-r)